unaivicente/FinalProjectAIDL/README.md

 | Test            |   11005   |   250  |

-In our Results.ipynb(FALTA LINK) file it is possible to have a deeper understanding of this dataset as well as it is possible to listen to sample examples.
+In our Dataset_analysis.ipynb(FALTA LINK) file it is possible to have a deeper understanding of this dataset as well as it is possible to listen to sample examples.

+## Experiment

+We created different architectures and tuned the hyperparameters of the different deep neural networks in order to find the highest accuracy.
+We wanted to obtain the different results by changing the sample rate (8kHz or 16kHz) of the input raw data.

+### Different architectures and hyperparameter tuning

-# CNN ARCHITECTURES
+#### CNN

 Here we present the following model architectures based only on 1D Convolutional Layers: